 Wilhelm followed him off, a bit more hesitantly.
 Pedestrians eyed their group as they passed by.
 Their laughter and conversations sounded muffled like whispering in Wilhelm’s ears like they were underwater.
 What were they saying?
 Did they see something off?

 In enemy territory.
 Surrounded by enemies.
 Far from home.

 Wilhelm’s heart hammered, and a chill crept up his spine.
-Something brushed against his leg causing him to startled away and reach for a ghost of a gun at his waist.
+Something brushed against his leg causing him to startle away and reach for a ghost of a gun at his waist.
 When he looked down, he found a boy no older than ten blinking up at him warily.

 A hand brushed his shoulder.

-Wilhelm turned to find the lieutenant—no, Cadence—standing behind him, eyebrows arched.
+Wilhelm turned to find the oberleutnnt—no, Cadence—standing behind him, eyebrows arched.
 Just behind her stood Nico and Gilbert.
 The Aquarians, the rest of the unit, and Engel were crowded in front of the building beneath the roof.
 While Nico and Cadence looked relaxed, everyone else too seemed on edge.

 A sputtering sound cut between the garbled whispers as the old man started up his vehicle and waved a hand out the window.
 The Sagittarian mimicked the gesture.

 Cadence waved her hand in the air, muttering, “Not gonna be too friendly when my transmutation wears off, but Hide will handle that.
 Don’t understand that Hide at all though.”
 When she turned back to him, her expression betrayed worry.

 Wilhelm wondered why.
 Not like she knew him.